-In Part 2 of “How to Win the Game of Life Insurance,” Byron Udell, Founder and CEO of AccuQuote, talks about why insurance companies don’t want you know how the game is played.
+In Part 2 of “How to Win the Game of Life Insurance,” Byron Udell, Founder and CEO of AccuQuote, talks about why insurance companies don’t want you know how to win the game of buying life insurance.

 We left off at the end of Part 1, where I had already shared the secret to winning the game of life insurance (DIE WITH YOUR POLICY IN FORCE!).
 But even though the secret sounds so simple and obvious, we learned that so many people disregard it and lose the game.
 Why and how does that happen?